Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="Android" %}
 **Java** <a id="getidentifiers-android"></a>

 This API can be called with [AdobeCallback](../mobile-core-api-reference#adobecallback) or [AdobeCallbackWithError](../mobile-core-api-reference#adobecallbackwitherror) for retrieving the custom identifiers from the Mobile SDK.
-When `AdobeCallbackWithError` is provided, this API uses a default timeout value is 500ms.
+When `AdobeCallbackWithError` is provided, this API uses a default timeout of 500ms.
 If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](../mobile-core-api-reference#adobeerror).

 **Syntax**